Franz Schieß

-War time service
+Career

+Schieß, also known as Franz Schiehs, was born on 25 February 1921 in Wörth, part of Sankt Pölten, in Lower Austria.
 During the Polish campaign, he saw service in the Army before transferring to the Luftwaffe and undergoing fighter pilot training in 1940.
 Schieß was posted to the Geschwaderstab (Headquarters) of Jagdgeschwader 53, based on the Channel front in March 1941, then served, from December 1941, as Geschwader Adjutant.
 Staying there for nearly two years, he established a close friendship with the Geschwaderkommodore (wing commander) Günther Freiherr von Maltzahn.

-On 22 June 1941, the opening day of Operation Barbarossa, Schieß scored his first victories destroying an I-153 biplane fighter and an Ilyushin DB-3 bomber.
+On 22 June 1941, the opening day of Operation Barbarossa, Schieß scored his first victories destroying an Polikarpov I-153 biplane fighter and an Ilyushin DB-3 bomber.
 The members of his Staffel called him "Nawratil", after his radio call sign name.

-After achieving 14 kills on the Eastern Front he was withdrawn in August, along with the rest of JG 53 and, following rest and refitting in Germany, then deployed in December to the Mediterranean.
+After achieving 14 kills on the Eastern Front he was withdrawn in August, along with the rest of JG 53.

+Malta and North Africa

+The ground personnel of JG 53 began their relocation to Sicily in late November 1941.
+The Geschwaderstab followed on 13 December via Mannheim-Sandhofen, Munich-Riem, Naples, finally arriving at Comiso Airfield on 15 December.
 Operating from Sicily, Schieß flew sorties over Malta scoring 11 victories.
 Throughout 1942, and re-equipped with the new Bf 109G-2, he outscored his Geschwaderkommodore.
 In November, the Stab flight itself transferred to Tunisia, where Schieß continued his success, gaining a further 13 victories, including a B-17 four-engined bomber on 29 January 1943 (36th v.)

+Leutnant Schieß was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 23 January 1943 as a member of Stab/JG 53.